JakeDawkins/jakedawkins.com/content/blog/more-testable-react-components.md

 ---
-title: "More Testable React Components"
+title: 'More Testable React Components'
-type: "WRITING"
+type: 'WRITING'
-date: "2016-00-00" #idk what this should be
+date: '2016-10-01'
-description: "Some simple lessons I learned while refactoring components for unit testing"
+description: 'Some simple lessons I learned while refactoring components for unit testing'
 ---

 Testing code is not easy.
 At least not at first.
 Learning to test logic for any faults can be a painful process.
 Especially if you weren't the one to write it.